 I'm a HUGE fan of 50's design, so in part I'm trying to lay the seeds for this design revival and in part, I think the Industry is leading that way.
 (Please note, when I refer to classic 1950's design, I am NOT endorsing the overused 50's American Diner style which has been peddled since the 1980's)

+There are already a few wallpapers, fabrics and furniture items out there that are heavily influenced by this fabulous Design Era, and quite a few items which never went away.
 For anybody with any learning in Interior design, you will invariably be familiar with Charles and Ray Eames furniture designs: The Eames Lounger; the Eifel Chair.
 These classic 1950s designs have been so successful, that they have never left the fashionistas' must-have list and remain as popular today as they were when first released.
 I might even say that these iconic designs which laid way for all modern furniture are unparalleled.
 And I think that it is their undeniable popularity that has encouraged some manufacturers to reinvent the 50's vibe.
 So, if you're interested in recreating the 1950's in your own home, why not check out these items?

 Sanderson Wallpaper has a whole 1950's range new to their books.
 As stated on their website: